syncthing/syncthing-macos/README.md

  You should download the dmg and drag and drop to install.
 The only necessary configuration is to set the api key which can be found in the web interface.

+The latest version can be downloaded from [Github Releases](https://github.com/xor-gate/syncthing-macosx/releases/latest)

 # Why

 All cross-platform approaches are not able to use all the native facilities of Mac OS.
 Including auto-updates, vector icon set and full packaging.